CryoSnake22/charlo.tech/content/posts/post1.md

 +++
-title = "You need to Love Boring Stuff" date = "2024-10-13"
+title = "Boring Stuff is Cool Actually" date = "2024-10-13"
 +++

-# Why ?
+# How's that possible?

 I've struggled a lot with this issue in the past and I think you have too.
 You know you've got so much to do and you also know you should get started, but the thought of initiating the task makes doing the dishes seem like a vacation.
 I too have been stuck in procrastination hell,